 Dark chocolate chips are also a delicious addition.

 Slivered almonds can be added as well to add to the flavor and texture.

 Shredded unsweetened coconut is another great addition for texture and flavour.

-Another addition that can be used is a fibre supplement (I use Benefibre) to boost the fibre in the bites.
+Another addition that can be used is a fiber supplement (I use Benefibre) to boost the fiber in the bites.

 Just remember that if you are counting calories, any addition or substitution will change the nutritional values of the recipe.